mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

         ballTexture = ballsBatch.Texture;
         AddChild (ballsBatch, 1, 1);

-A CCSpriteBatchNode is renders all its sprites together, which is more effecticient for the GPU.
+A CCSpriteBatchNode renders all its sprites together, which is more effecticient for the GPU.

 Next, add the following code to initialize the physics world and add the ball sprites: